rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Moving away from discussion groups, teams tend to create their own localized contexts (unique vocabulary, proprietary technical solutions) which is often not ideal.
 IMO, context clarity is to communication what referential transparency is to programming.
 IMO, context is to communication what understanding of causation is to empirical science.

 Program synthesis, you know the thing that is going to render programmers obsolete:  It appears that empirical vs formal translates to 2 different approaches to do program synthesis.
-I have listened to many presentation about the formal approach.
+I have listened to a few presentations about the formal approach.
 I expect probabilistic models, deep learning approaches to be more mainstream and prevalent.
 It is interesting how this will play out, but I do not feel qualified to discuss this in much depth. _"The effort of using machines to mimic the human mind has always struck me as rather silly.
 I would rather use them to mimic something better."_ (Dijkstra, of course).
 Quite possibly we will see an equivalent of empirical vs deductive play out in this area.

 I am sure there are many more interesting angles to explore here.